© fotolia.com/peshkova

 Psychological counselling takes place in person at the Student Advice and Counselling Centre (ZSB) and by appointment only.
 You may arrange a meeting with our counsellors during online office hours, open office hours, by phone or contact form.
 Please note: The ZSB offers psychological counselling exclusively to students and doctoral candidates of the University of Münster.

-Normally we can offer you an initial meeting within two weeks.
+Unfortunately, you must currently expect longer waiting times for an initial consultation.
+Please anticipate a wait of approximately four to six weeks.
+Please let us know if you no longer wish to make use of an appointment you have already made for psychological counseling.
 Please take into account that for legal reasons counselling can only be offered if you have granted your prior consent to having your personal data collected and processed.
 For more information, please read the section on confidentiality, data protection and documentation.

 Our psychological counsellors